Premier League fixtures 2020/2021 on TV | Full channel schedule, kick-off times and free-to-air games

 Premier League fixtures have been confirmed for 2020/21 and we've got all the details including how to watch every match live on TV in the UK.

-Merseyside duo Liverpool and Everton are tied at the top of the fledgling Premier League table but both have a chance to open up a gap this weekend.
+Jack Grealish recorded three assists and two goals as he tore the Reds apart for the world to see, and neutral TV viewers will have been glued to their screens watching the carnage unfold.

-The Reds travel to face Aston Villa on Sunday after Everton’s Saturday afternoon showdown with Brighton at Goodison Park.
+We have an international break to calm down over now with plenty of Nations League fixtures to come before the Premier League returns.

-The wacky results from recent weeks mean you’ll almost certainly be looking to our Fantasy Premier League tips ahead of GW4, and we’ll bring you all the updates you needs going into the weekend.
+The wacky results from recent weeks mean you’ll almost certainly be looking to our Fantasy Premier League tips ahead of GW5, and we’ll bring you all the updates you needs going into the weekend of games.

-Every Premier League fixture in September will be shown live with broadcasters Sky Sports, BT Sport, Amazon Prime Video and BBC to share the spoils.
+A decision is yet to be made about whether all Premier League fixtures in October will be shown live, with broadcasters Sky Sports and BT Sport the only broadcasters in the coming weeks, though Amazon Prime Video and BBC will want to share the spoils should more games become available to them.

 Teams will be rocking fresh looks with a host of new Premier League kits in 2020/21 but will hope their performances will capture the most attention – for the right reasons.